eyuelberga/keywrite/README.md

 </p>
 <br />

-Keywrite is a Javascript IME library that allows you to type non-latin scripts in any web based application using a standard keyboard.
+Keywrite is a JavaScript Input Method Editor (IME) library for adding configurable input methods to the web.
+It enables users to input text in a language that can't be represented easily on a standard QWERTY keyboard.
 See the [Docs](https://eyuelberga.github.io/keywrite) for more info.

 ## Features 🚀